xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 On Windows and Linux (desktop), the loader uses manifest files to discover layer libraries and layers.
 The desktop loader doesn't directly query the layer library except during chaining.
+This is to reduce the likelihood of loading a malicious layer into memory.
+Instead, details are read from the Manifest file, which are then provided for applications to determine what layers should actually be loaded.

 The following section discusses the details of the Layer Manifest JSON file format.
 The JSON file itself does not have any requirements for naming.
 The only requirement is that